 - Ticket warnings.
 Concert promoters often print warnings in small print on the backs of the tickets sold to those attending, telling them about all the dangers they may encounter during musical performances;

-Of course, courts are often hesitant to find that these types of warnings are adequate or that the average concertgoer can fully understand what types of risks they are said to be assuming.
+Of course, courts are often hesitant to find that these warnings are adequate or that the average concertgoer can fully understand what types of risks they are said to be assuming.

-Likewise, it's often considered against public policy to imply that parties attending any types of public events have necessarily waived all rights to later bring lawsuits for their injuries.
-In addition, plaintiffs may convincingly argue that since they did not sign these types of warnings, they did not give their consent.
+Likewise, it's often considered against public policy to imply that parties attending any type of public event have waived all rights to later bring lawsuits for their injuries.
+In addition, plaintiffs may convincingly argue that since they did not sign these warnings, they did not give their consent.

 Of course, the defendants' insurance companies may set forth several common or novel arguments, hoping to avoid paying most claims.
-For example, an insurance company may simply allege that all injuries were the result of simple assaults and battery.
+For example, an insurance company may simply allege that all injuries result from simple assaults and battery.

 Unfortunately, lobbying groups in California and other states have banded together to try and prevent legislatures from codifying standards for the concert industry – perhaps hoping this might help reduce the number of lawsuits and the amounts eventually awarded.
 California Senator Nell Soto's Concert and Rave Safety Law was defeated, even though it proposed the creation of specific safety standards and sought to establish a reliable injury-tracking system for concerts.

-Since legislative support is lacking, many plaintiffs and their lawyers have looked to spectator sports lawsuits, hoping to make similar arguments in regards to injured concertgoers.
-However, the case law supporting injured parties at baseball games and racing car events doesn't really translate well to concertgoers' injuries.
-The risks involved in those activities are widely known and recognized by most members of the public – unlike what some concertgoers are finding at today's constantly changing concert venues.
+Since legislative support is lacking, many plaintiffs and their lawyers have looked to spectator sports lawsuits, hoping to make similar arguments regarding injured concertgoers.
+However, the case law supporting injured parties at baseball games and racing car events doesn't translate well to concertgoers' injuries.
+The risks involved in those activities are widely known and recognized by most public members – unlike what some concertgoers find at today's constantly changing concert venues.

 - Limited knowledge of dangers can be presumed.
-All modern concertgoers do not have full knowledge of all possible dangers that may develop in every venue.
-Different bands can present their own unique safety challenges;
+All modern concertgoers do not fully know all the possible risks that may develop in every venue.
+Different music bands can present their own unique safety challenges;

 - Inadequate warnings were provided.
 Unless a plaintiff was required to sign a fully legal waiver regarding all injuries, s/he should be allowed to fully pursue all stated claims;

 - Depending on the local jurisdiction, appropriate comparative negligence arguments will be rebutted.
-(In the limited areas where contributory negligence standards apply, a plaintiff's attorney will argue that the party did not in any manner contribute to the defendant's negligence).
+(In the limited areas where contributory negligence standards apply, a plaintiff's attorney will argue that the party did not contribute to the defendant's negligence).

-- The plaintiff did not at any time willingly take part in any alleged dangerous activity leading to his/her own injury.
+- The plaintiff did not at any time willingly take part in any alleged dangerous activity leading to their own injury.

-I’m Ed Smith.
-For over 34 years, I’ve been working as a Sacramento personal injury attorney.
-If you're currently suffering from any type of concert injury, my firm is ready to review your case so we can file a lawsuit to compensate you for your medical expenses, lost earnings, pain and suffering, and other financial losses.
-I hope you’ll call (916) 921-6400 today so I can begin providing you with experienced legal advice.
-Should you be calling from another city, you can still get in touch by calling this toll free number: (800) 404-5400.
+If you're suffering from any type of concert injury, our firm is ready to review your case so we can file a lawsuit to compensate you for your medical expenses, lost earnings, pain and suffering, and other financial losses.
+Call our Sacramento personal injury attorneys at (916) 921-6400 or (800) 404-5400 for free, friendly advice.

-You can learn more about how our firm handles personal injury cases by visiting our website: www.autoaccident.com.
+You can learn more about how our firm handles personal injury cases by visiting www.autoaccident.com.

 :eBs bw [cs 1530]